Home

 Implement the Batcher

 The user must implement one Callable: batcher.
 It takes a batch of input and must return the answer.
 The batch is a list of inputs.
-Each input is a tuple of:
+Each input is an instance of @dataclass BatcherInput, containing the following fields:

 [